Jacob-Clayton/Ethereum-Analysis/README.md

 ### Live here: https://jacob-clayton-etherscan-api-app-sblsnb.streamlit.app/

 #### Bugs:
 Code does not account for bridged ETH which can result in a negative balance if ETH is bridged out.
 Or a substantially overestimated balance if ETH is bridged in to the account.
+Since the vast majority of wallets have never bridged ETH, this is unlikely to effect the analysis.

 #### To summarise what the code does:
 1. Get api keys from .env and enter wallet address you want to analyse